 The Spanish Parliament, the Congreso de los Diputados (Congress of Deputies) www.congreso.es, is just a couple of blocks east of here in Plaza de las Cortes.

 La Finca de Susana (Intermediate C), 10 Calle Principe (NEW LOCATION), Tel.
 91 429 7678 (reservations recommended), Metro Sevilla

 On the same night out with Ethel and Nick in 2011 I remember this place being relatively ok so I was pleasantly surprised to rediscover it in 2013 (although not for long) through a local teacher’s recommendation.

-It’s part of a chain, originally from Barcelona I think, staffed and presumably owned by Phillipinos.
+It’s part of a chain, originally from Barcelona I think, predominantly staffed and presumably owned by Filipinos.

 It’s an interesting concept: give people the pretence they are eating in an opulent restaurant (modern decor, Corinthian columns, potted palms, waiters all in black) and feed them incredibly cheap food, cooked really badly, and with terrible service.
 It obviously works because they are always rammed to the rafters!